When does the 2019 application open?

 Can my letter writers email or mail their letter?

-No, letters must be uploaded confidentially through Interfolio.
+Letters must be uploaded confidentially through Interfolio; this service does provide letter writers an option to provide them with a written letter which they will then upload and apply to your application.
 Writers will receive an email with instructions from Interfolio for uploading their letter once you enter their information into the application; you do not need to click submit for them to be notified.
 You can resend a request for a letter of recommendation through Interfolio.

 I am a student at The University of Texas at Austin.
 Am I eligible?